 Amazon's online shopping business has experienced unequivocal success over 2020, as online captures a much larger share of the retail market.
-However, this bonanza is attracting new competition, in many cases facilitated by Shopify.
+However, this bonanza is attracting new competition, in many cases facilitated by the Canadian success story Shopify.
 Amazon's data centre division, however, goes from strength to strength.